Tillerson denies undermining Trump after Nikki Haley allegations

 As she promotes the new book, she is giving Trump her backing in his push against House Democrats’ push to impeach him over his dealings with Ukraine.

-"No. On what?” she said when asked by CBS if Trump would be impeached.
+"No. On what?” she said when asked by CBS News if Trump would be impeached.
 “You're going to impeach a president for asking for a favor that didn't happen & giving money & it wasn't withheld?
 I don't know what you would impeach him on."

 Fox News' Ronn Blitzer contributed to this report.